timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 The dataset that we're using is provided by the National Football League (NFL) and contains data about all the passing plays of the 2018 NFL season.
 We're going to ingest this dataset with Python into TimescaleDB and start exploring it to discover interesting things about players that could help you win your next fantasy season.
-If you aren't an NFL fan, don't worry, you will still find this tutorial helpful as it's showcasing how to get started with TimescaleDB and explore a real world dataset with SQL and Python.
+If you aren't an NFL fan, this tutorial can still help you
+get started with TimescaleDB and explore a real world dataset with SQL and Python.